gazoodle/geckolib/README.md

 - Automation interface added
 - Timeout retry of command to make it more robust on busy networks

+# Thoughts and musings

+The current facade control mechanism was based on my first experience with a single spa, and not much community feedback which has now changed, I now think that I need to update it following a greater understanding.

+The first thing is that the intouch2 app only ever seems to send KEYPAD commands, and these are handled by the spa and seem to be converted into UserDemand changes.

+When the UserDemand property changes, the spa also seems to make other changes to the data structures such as setting pump run times, light run times and so on, all of which we can see in the client apps and the simulator.

+I have recently done quite a bit of work in the simulator and client to remove the old sync code and in doing so, I have refactored a good chunk of the base and got a better idea on how to improve it.

+Sometimes the intouch2 app shows the state of devices based on the timers for some reason, at least if I change the UserDemand for the time then the app UI updates, but other times it responds to when the UdP1/UdLi status changes.
+This needs more investigation!

+In the current code, the possible values for the user demands is a direct copy of the info that is in the SpaStruct.xml file, but if that was modified based on the information in the Config accessors, then the facade could be more aware of single speed, two speed and variable speed pumps that seem to be supported.

+I've also recently updated the spa pack generator to include the structures for inMix and other Gecko products so that I can look into how to drive those devices too.

 # Version

 Using Semantic versioning https://semver.org/